|

 ---------------

-We encourage you to be careful in your dealing with owners and pretend-owners (a.k.a. scammers).
+We encourage you to be careful in your dealings with owners and pretend-owners (a.k.a. scammers).
 Buyer beware !
 If you want to be certain that you will not have these kinds of problems with your vacation rental, use a properly licensed vacation rental agency.

 ------Beachdirectory.com